mingfang/terraform-provider-k8s/site/k8s_networking_k8s_io_v1_network_policy/README.md

 ###### Required •  TypeString

-CIDR is a string representing the IP Block Valid examples are "192.168.1.1/24"
+CIDR is a string representing the IP Block Valid examples are "192.168.1.1/24" or "2001:db9::/64"
 #### except

 ######  TypeList

-Except is a slice of CIDRs that should not be included within an IP Block Valid examples are "192.168.1.1/24" Except values will be rejected if they are outside the CIDR range
+Except is a slice of CIDRs that should not be included within an IP Block Valid examples are "192.168.1.1/24" or "2001:db9::/64" Except values will be rejected if they are outside the CIDR range
 ## namespace_selector

 Selects Namespaces using cluster-scoped labels.
 This field follows standard label selector semantics; if present but empty, it selects all namespaces.